How to Propagate Houseplants by Stem Section (Cane) Cuttings

 • If cuttings need to be stored, store them with the cut ends wrapped in a moist paper towel in a cool location with low light.

 High humidity is essential for successful rootingEnclose the pot in a plastic bag or clear plastic dome to help keep humidity levels high.
 Use chopsticks, straws, wire loops, or other devices to keep the plastic off the stems and leaves.
-Do not seal the bag up tight so some air can be exchanged.
+Do not seal the bag tightly to allow for some air to be exchanged.

 Rooting Hormones